-Figure 11.
-A comparison of the modeled and observed sea surface height (SSH) wavenumber spectra in the equatorial Atlantic, averaged from four $10 \times 10^{\circ}$ boxes as shown in Figure 9.
-The results highlight the impact of internal tides in elevating SSH variability from mesoscale to sub-mesoscale to a level i.e., comparable to observations.
-The results also show that the more recent SSH measurements in Dufau et al. (2016) contain similar noise as the unfiltered data in Zhou et al. (2015).

-tides and wind-forced internal gravity waves in the model, and the model's ability to represent these small-scale motions needs to be further investigated.

-The results are summarized in Figure 11 in which the SSH wavenumber spectra in the equatorial Atlantic (average of the four $10 \times 10^{\circ}$ boxes shown in Figure 9) of the five $1/50^{\circ}$ HYCOM experiments are compared to the observations of Zhou et al. (2015) (filtered and unfiltered for noise) and Dufau et al. (2016).
+- displayed in Figure 10.
+The gray curves are the SSH spectra calculated from individual tracks that 355 are longer than 500 km in the $10 \times 10^{\circ}$ boxes.
+The red curve in each panel represents the average of all the spectra computed from the individual tracks over a 10×10° box.
+For comparison, the average observed spectra over the same 10×10° boxes are also shown in Figure 10 (circled black curve) for filtered SSH data (Zhou et al., 2015).
+In all four boxes, the modeled SSH spectra exhibit two 360 'peaks' as in observations near 120 km (the characteristic internal tide wavelength shown in Figure 4) and 70 km (internal tide second mode) and a 'valley' in 150-500 km range.
+The modeled characteristic wavelength for first and second modes internal tides are consistent with that of the 1/25° global simulations as reported by Buijsman et al. (2020, their Figure 1).
+The 'valley' is not as distinct in the observations, especially in Figure 10b.
+One possibility for the model-data 365 difference is that the model outputs are for one year only and do not have interannual variability.
+Toward small scales (less than 50 km in particular), the modeled spectra are noticeably lower than in observations.
+This could be due to missing higher mode internal tides and wind-forced internal gravity waves in the model, and the model's ability to represent these small-scale motions needs to be further investigated. - The results are summarized in Figure 11 in which the SSH wavenumber spectra in the equatorial Atlantic (average of the four 10×10° boxes shown in Figure 9) of the five 1/50° HYCOM experiments are compared to the observations of Zhou et al. (2015) (filtered and unfiltered for noise) and Dufau et al. (2016).
 A couple of points can be made from this comparison.
 First, the inclusion of internal tides elevates the spectral energy level in the mesoscale and sub-mesoscale range to a level that is very similar to that based on the filtered SSH of Zhou et al. (2015), whereas the addition of high-resolution bathymetry and high-frequency atmospheric forcing does not change the SSH spectral levels significantly.
 Second, as pointed out by Zhou et al. (2015), in addition to instrumental errors, the SSH measured by satellite contains random and high-frequency noises that are spatially/temporally incoherent.
 Zhou et al. (2015) used a spatiotemporal filter based on empirical orthogonal functions (EOF) to remove these high-frequency noises while maintaining other high-frequency motions such as internal tides.
-The good agreement between the models and the Zhou et al. (2015) filtered spectra appears to support the premise of Zhou et al. (2015)'s noise removal.
+The good agreement between the models and the Zhou et al (2015) filtered spectra appears to support the premise of Zhou at al. (2015)'s noise removal.
 The SSH spectra in Dufau et al. (2016), which are based on more recent satellite observations (Jason-2, Cryosat-2, and SARAL/Altika), are essentially the same as the unfiltered results in Zhou et al. (2015), suggesting that their observations/results contain similar noises as in the TOPEX/Poseidon data used in Zhou et al. (2015).

-5. One-Dimensional Versus Two-Dimensional SSH Sampling
+5. One-dimensional versus two-dimensional SSH sampling

 Satellite altimetry measures the SSH globally and repeatedly.
 This, however, comes with a caveat.
-The high-resolution observations are taken on 1-D tracks that are far apart (315 km at the equator for T/P), such that only a tiny fraction of the field is effectively sampled (Figure 9) with a multiple day repeat cycle (~10 days for
+The high-resolution observations are taken on 1-D tracks that are far apart (315 km at the equator